Currently shipping Toronto, ON

 SpicyCrypto

-Crypto's only real product is settlement.
-Everything else is theatre.
+Crypto's only real product is settlement, and everything else is theatre.

 Strip out the NFTs, the memecoins, the discourse.
 What's left is an extremely good settlement layer that doesn't sleep on weekends.
 That alone is worth a trillion-dollar market.
 The industry's biggest enemy isn't regulators.
 It's its own marketing team.